NBPub/CatFood/README.md

 ## HTML Generation

 The processed data was passed through Jinja2 to an HTML [template](/templates/catfood.html), and saved.
-See the [output here](/example.html).
+See the [output here](https://raw.githubusercontent.com/NBPub/CatFood/main/example.html).
 Unique ingredients for each category were highlighted.
 The top row was stickied.

+[Bootstrap](https://getbootstrap.com/docs/) was used to minimize need for CSS styling.

 **Page Layout**